Back to Blogs

 The film used several East Anglian towns including Kings Lynn and Great Yearmouth as well as Bury St Edmunds.
 Angel Hill, Athenaeum Lane and Chequers Square were transformed and taken back in time to the 1840s with filming contuining inside the UKs oldest Regency theatre, the Theatre Royal the following two days.

-For Bury St Edmunds it was as if the town had gone back in times to the days when The Angel was a coaching inn.
+For Bury St Edmunds it was as if the town had gone back in times to the days when The Angel Hotel was a coaching inn.
 Charles Dickens himself stayed at The Angel three times and gave readings in The Athenaeum next door.
 Bury St Edmunds itself is featured in David Copperfield and The Pickwick Papers.
-One of our Tour Guides Mike Dean was even an extra!
+One of the Bury St Edmunds Tour Guides Mike Dean was even an extra!

 Producer Kevin Loader said that originally they hadn't thought of using Suffolk as a location but were visiting locations where David Copperfield was set or Dickens had visited.
 “But, when we saw Angel Hill and The Athenaeum we knew we just had to use it.
 Also, I have never seen a more impressive coaching inn than The Angel Hotel, it’s huge and it looks just perfect for what we need.”